VladimirZhd/chatter/README.md

 # Cloud Database

 I used firebase/firestore in this project.
 With three simple collections and one sub collection to store messages.
-Also =, I've used firebase/storage to store images that sent through messages and avatar images.
+Also, I've used firebase/storage to store images that sent through messages and avatar images.

 # Development Environment